Law

 What Does Leviticus 27:30-34 Mean?

 The law in Leviticus 27:30-34 defines how the people of Israel were to give a tenth - called a tithe - of their crops, fruit, and livestock to the Lord.
 Every tenth animal that passed under the shepherd’s staff was holy to God, and no substitutions were allowed.
-If someone wanted to buy back their tithe, they had to add an extra fifth to it.
-This showed that what belonged to God was not to be taken lightly.
+If someone wanted to buy back part of their tithe, they had to add an extra fifth to it.
+This showed reverence for what belonged to God and kept the practice fair and sacred.

 Leviticus 27:30-34